meganthehorse/CS7810/Deliverables/critique_w051rem.md

 ### Weaknesses
 - There wasn't a clear use of existing key notion patterns in their schema designs, which lead to some of the key notions coming across as unclear or too modular.
-- Use case and background was a bit ambigous, it wasn't clear if there was more to it than just a database on information related to airplanes.
+- Use case and background was a bit ambiguous, it wasn't clear if there was more to it than just a database on information related to airplanes.
 - With the lack of available data, the actual format of expected data and how it would be used was left unclear.

 ## Driving KG